qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 https://github.com/mridulsar/DurrHoyerLibrary.

 ## The Dürr–Høyer Algorithm
 Say we have a table with N unsorted items where you want o find the minimul value stored in this table.
 The Dürr–Høyer Algorithm helps us solve this problem.
-It was originally proposed in ''A quantum algorithm for finding the minimum
-∗":[(1)], where it was called the 'Quantum Minimum Searching Algorithm'.
+It was originally proposed in ''A quantum algorithm for finding the minimum":[(1)], where it was called the 'Quantum Minimum Searching Algorithm'.
 I'll summarize the main result below in case you don't have time to read the paper in all of its glory.